streamlineddesigns/Sparse-Mixture-of-Experts/README.md

 The outcome was fascinating: the reinforcement learning problem partially became supervised learning through additional loss terms.
 Accuracy rose to 92%.
 More importantly, levels consistently matched their target difficulty.
 That extra signal went a long way.
 I considered the PCG project complete.

 ### Machine Learning Bots
 I decided to test my skills further.
-A Color Switch executive was meeting a potential investor abroad.
+A Color Surge executive was meeting a potential investor abroad.
 Many companies perceived increased value where machine learning existed.
 We already had ML for level generation.

 I wanted to go further.
 Rovio Studios was combining procedural generation with ML bots to test levels.
-A natural next step for Color Switch.
+A natural next step for Color Surge.

 I dove deeper into reinforcement learning, though I started simpler.
-If genetic algorithms could train networks to play Flappy Bird, they could work for Color Switch.
+If genetic algorithms could train networks to play Flappy Bird, they could work for Color Surge.
 I assumed this would be quick.

 I was wrong.